-missal which the Eisenhower adpresident of the National Postal the facts are not presented to terror.
-But they can't be per-Clerks Union, Walter C. Noreen. them?
+Clerks Union, Walter C. Noreen. them?

 The core of the charges against Noreen are that in 1957, very low wages, speedups, lib-spread propaganda for the and since, he has taken work- erty suppression and hundreds Cuban revolution. ers' grievances to the public. of unredressed miscellaneous Now, the Noreen tactic for grievances, have taken a sharp union activity for postal em- turn to the left.
 Yet their salployees is just this: They must vation is simple - vote for the Likes Articles make unsatisfied grievances Socialist Workers party. public, through any media available - leaflets, newspaper advertising, radio, television, etc. He doesn't advocate strikes 'Protecting' Us or slowdowns.
 All he advocates is that postal employees be al- From Cubans lowed to present their side to the citizens.
 For this he is to be Editor: dismissed.
-Then what way is left for us? ing it is to know that the guard-We will be fired and arrested if ians of the ports of entry to our ed because we are forbidden to protect us from possible subparticipate in politics.
-All that version by revolutionary elewe are allowed is to ask manments. agement to correct abuses we must ask those who impose abuses to abolish them!
-And Orleans.
-When we lined pass and we are spat upon!
+Then what way is left for us?
+We will be fired and arrested if ians of the ports of entry to our ed because we are forbidden to protect us from possible subparticipate in politics.
+All that version by revolutionary elewe are allowed is to ask management to correct abuses ---we must ask those who impose and we are spat upon!
 Moreover, why does postal New Orleans, they immediately gist of which was: